mreguant/retail-competition-trends/README.md

 # Code and data repository for "Smart Meters and Retail Competition: Trends and Challenges"
-Authors: Jacint Enrich, Ruoyi Li, Alejandro Mizrahi, and Mar Reguant
+Authors: Mar Reguant, Jacint Enrich, Ruoyi Li, and Alejandro Mizrahi

 Description
 --------